turinglife/Notes/MachineLearning/lec0/lec0_overview.md

 - Generalization Error: The expected error over all examples.
 - Capacity: the number of examples the model could always fit, wherever their location and value.

-. . .

-- **No Exams!**
-- Topic driven
-- For each topic:
+- Fitting topic:
-	- Introductory lecture
-	- Paper reading and Homework
-	- In-class discussion
-- You will present a paper/subject at the end of the course
+	- Underfitting: The model can not fit the training data set well enough.
+	- Overfitting: The model can fit the training data set well, but it probably lose the ability to generalize well.
 ---

 # What is _Machine Learning_? #